rkronen/Brook90_R/README.md

 ##### Input data
 * precipitation data, meteorological data
-* Catchment parameters
+* catchment parameters
-    + six .txt files where the characteristics of the catchment can be changed
+    + 6 .txt files where the characteristics of the catchment can be changed

 #### Download the data
 As the second step the files can be downloaded and unpacked.